TimoSci/brier/README.md

 * As you gain experience, build heuristics in your head for **prior probabilities** of bugs for different classes of code.
 Then, apply **Bayes' Rule** to the individual case to refine your probability estimate.

 * Sometimes a good way to estimate probabilities is **counterfactual thinking**.
 Do a thought experiment where you imagine a large number of parallel universes.
 They are deterministic and almost identical to our universe, except they differ by some small detail (eg. in one universe you made a typo in your function declaration and in another you didn't).
 Then imagine the universes evolving over time.
 Then ask, how many universes have outcome X, how many have outcome Y?

+* Alternatively, a **Frequentist** philosophy can be applied.
+Use the historic average of unit test pass rate as a **prior probability** for a first estimate. get the pass rate in current context (path) by typing `brier stats`

 * As you gain confidence, make your predictions more precise.
 Start with single digits after the comma and then move on to double digits.